cisar2218/Plutonication/README.md

 # Plutonication
 c# .NET 6 class class library for network TCP communication.
 Originaly designed for [PlutoWallet project](https://github.com/RostislavLitovkin/PlutoWallet).
-There is also [javascript version](https://github.com/cisar2218/plutonication-typescript) in development.
+There is also [javascript version](https://github.com/cisar2218/plutonication-typescript), that can be install using npm.
+See official documentation for [details](https://github.com/cisar2218/plutonication-typescript).

 Plutonication is now available for use via [NuGet package](https://www.nuget.org/packages/Plutonication)